Soccer Coach Beats Nike To 'Total 90' Trademark, Sparks Legal Fight Ahead Of World Cup

 The trademark was registered in February 2022 by Hugh Bartlett, a New Orleans-based engineer and soccer coach, after Nike failed to renew it.
 Bartlett later contacted Nike about a potential collaboration, but the situation escalated, leading his company, Total90 LLC, to file a trademark infringement lawsuit against Nike in November.

-This analysis was generated using Pulse AI, Glideslope's proprietary AI engine designed to interpret market sentiment and economic signals.
-Results are for informational purposes only and do not constitute financial advice.
+Generated by Pulse AI, Glideslope's proprietary engine for interpreting market sentiment and economic signals.
+For informational purposes only — not financial advice.